-If you wish to interview for a School of Theatre and Dance scholarship in Theatre Teacher Education, please select an interview date after completing your application for admission.
+If you wish to interview for a School of Theatre and Dance scholarship, please select an interview date within your application for admission.
 Prior to your interview date, please upload the following within your portal:

 - A resume detailing your theatre production experiences.

 - A recent photo.

-- A one-page typed essay describing your reasons for wanting to be a teacher.
+- A on-paged typed essay describing your interested in Theatre.